croguerrero/bash-examples/README.md

  SIGTERM: Terminate
  SIGUSR1: User defined 1

+# Using Exit Status, Test and Built
+    if ()
+    then
+        command
+    else
+        command
+    fi

  # Heredocs
  A heredoc is a special type of redirection that allows you to pass multiple lines of input to a command.